planet-nine-app/continuebee/README.md

 Client SDKs need to generate keys via Sessionless, and implement the networking to interface with the server.
 To do so they should implement the following methods:

-`checkForUser()` - Checks if keys have been generated, and a uuid exists (all of these should be stored in secure storage of the client)--this is the Sessionless check for if a user is logged in.

-`createUser()` - Should generate keys, save them appropriately client side, and PUT to /user/create.
+`createUser(hash, saveKeys, getKeys)` - Should generate keys, save them appropriately client side, and PUT to /user/create.

-`saveHash(hash)` - Should POST the passed in hash to /user/:uuid/save-hash.
+`updateHash(uuid, hash, newHash)` - Should POST the passed in hash to /user/:uuid/update-hash.

-`checkHash(hash)` - Should GET to check the saved hash on the client against the saved hash on the server via /user/:uuid?timestamp=timestamp&hash=hash&signature=signature.
+`checkHash(uuid, hash)` - Should GET to check the saved hash on the client against the saved hash on the server via /user/:uuid?timestamp=timestamp&hash=hash&signature=signature.

-`deleteUser(uuid)` - Should DELETE a user by calling /user/:uuid.
+`deleteUser(uuid, hash)` - Should DELETE a user by calling /user/:uuid.

 ## Use cases